dantleech/blog/content/posts/2026/05-20-day-22/index.md

 _I guess you could survive here_

-The day was already long when I entered France and finally made it to the first Col. Montgenvre is a ski resort at 1800m and aside from some builders doing building things there was no commerce and nowhere to buy food - but it wouldn't matter because I was descending directly to Briancon.
+The day was already long when I entered France and finally made it to the first pass.
+Montgenvre is a ski resort at 1800m and aside from some builders doing building things there was no commerce and nowhere to buy food - but it wouldn't matter because I was descending directly to Briancon.